 Rose Tencza is the Assistant Controller to Hamlet Homes.
-She has had the honor of spending the past 16 years of her career working here at Hamlet and considers herself one lucky lady and couldn’t imagine working anywhere else.
+She has had the honor of spending the past 16 years of her career working here at Hamlet, considers herself one lucky lady, and couldn’t imagine working anywhere else.

 She was raised in the Salt Lake Valley in the suburb of Cottonwood Heights.
-In 1975 she moved away to sunny Southern California to be near extended family.
-The experience of living on the west coast with all the beautiful places California had to offer lead her to finding my green thumb, she had developed a deep love for nature.
-Rose spent fifteen years there and had three beautiful boys which are truly her gifts from God.
+In 1975, she moved away to sunny Southern California to be near extended family.
+The experience of living on the west coast with all the beautiful places California had to offer led her to finding her green thumb; she had developed a deep love for nature.
+Rose spent fifteen years there and had three beautiful boys, which are truly her gifts from God.

-Prior to Hamlet Homes she worked for Daw Incorporated for seven years in there accounting department.
-From there she was able to bring the knowledge she obtained from the commercial building industry to her new job at Hamlet Homes.
+Prior to Hamlet Homes, she worked for Daw Incorporated for seven years in their accounting department.
+From there, she was able to bring the knowledge she obtained from the commercial building industry to her new job at Hamlet Homes.